-Over the years I’ve recognized that there are some people who are positive and supportive individuals that I really want to be around.
-They are solutions focused relating to most problems and are almost always willing to talk through challenges with a positive end in mind.
-These people are engines.
-They help me be my best self and they motivate me to drive forward in a positive way.
+There are some people who are positive and supportive individuals.
+Over the years, I’ve recognized that these are the people that I really want to be around.
+They are solutions focused when it comes to solving problems.
+Plus, they are almost always willing to talk through challenges with a positive end in mind.
+These solutions focused people are engines.
+They help us be our best selves, and they motivate us to drive forward in a positive way.
 The quality of your personal and professional network is highly dependent on the people in your network.

-I’ve also noticed, as I’m sure you have, that there are some people who complain as though it were an Olympic event (for the record – it’s not!).
-They tend to be negative, argumentative, and obsessed with problems without any real focus on solutions.
+I have noticed, as I’m sure you have, that there are some people who complain as though it were an Olympic event.
+And for the record, I’ve checked, and it’s not.
+Furthermore, they tend to be negative, argumentative, and obsessed with problems without any real focus on solutions.
 I’ve learned not to spend much time with these people because they focus on all the things that are wrong relating to most challenges.
-If all someone does is focus on problems – they become an expert on problems and not on the solutions.
-These people are anchors, they hold me back and weigh me down.
+If all someone does is focus on problems, they become an expert on the problems and not on the solutions.
+These people are anchors.
+They hold us back and weigh us down.